 Sizes: 37mm, 39mm, 40.5mm, 46mm, 49mm, 52mm, 55mm, 58mm, 62mm, 67mm, 72mm, 77mm, 82mm

-Hoya has a rich heritage when it comes to making filters and this UV filter serves a double purpose.
-Not only does it filter out the UV rays that can leave images taken in certain conditions hazy, but it also protects the front element from dust and scratches.
+Hoya has a rich heritage when it comes to making filters, and its Pro1 Digital UV Filter serves a double purpose.
+Not only does it filter out UV rays that can leave images taken in certain conditions hazy, but it also protects the front element from dust and scratches, making it a worthwhile investment for your valuable lenses.

 5. Cokin Gradual ND Kit with Holder

-This bargain filter and holder collection is ideal for balancing landscapes
+Balance landscapes with this bargain filter and holder collection

 Contents: Gradual ND2 filter (P121L) with hard-edged transition; Gradual ND4 filter (P121M) with hard-edged transition; Gradual ND8 filter (P121S) with soft-edged transition; P-Series filter holder (M size)